crate/crate-tutorials/docs/downscaling/README.rst

                        status_code short NOT NULL,
                        object_size long NOT NULL);

 2. Produce a CSV file with some data for the logs table.
-You could use a script like:
+You could use a *data.py* script similar to:

   ::